christian-posta/ceposta-devops-ose/docs/set-up-gerrit.md

     git pull gerrit master
     git push gerrit master

-__NOTE__ as we'll see in the demo, the correct branch to push to for reviews is:
+For initial import, we'll push to _master_, however, for code reviews, we push to this branch (as we'll see in the demo)

     git push gerrit HEAD:refs/for/master